haraldh/VerityBook/README.md

   cp linuxx64.efi.stub to this git repo dir from a compiled upstream systemd
 - gnome-software: can't update firmware repo
 - systemd: failed to umount /var
+- needs a ´´´restorecond -FmvR /cfg /var /home´´´ after first boot, because systemd-tmpfiles does not seem to restore all context

 ## Create